urbes-team/mobility_temperature_exposure/README.md

 # mobility_temperature_exposure
-Online repository for the journal paper Human mobility modulates temperature exposure in European cities

-RRfit folder which contains ERFs and MMT of the cities is from Huange et al. (2023),

-# Urban heat islands' impact on human mortality risk in European cities

 This repository contains core code associated with the paper:

-Lin, G. et al.
+Lin, G. et al. Human mobility modulates temperature exposure in European cities

 ## Data required

 Please note that to run the analysis scripts, additional data need to be downloaded from their respective sources as listed below:

 - UrbClim temperature and mask data from Copernicus Climate Change Service (https://doi.org/10.24381/cds.c6459d3a)
-- Temperature-mortality relationships from Masselot et al. 2023 (https://doi.org/10.5281/zenodo.7672108)
+- Temperature-mortality relationships (ERF) and minimum mortality temperatures (MMT) from Masselot et al. 2023 (https://doi.org/10.5281/zenodo.7672108) and Haung et al. 2023
 - Daytime/nighttime population from Copernicus Climate Change Service (detailed in E Silva et al. 2020)

 Data generated from the study can be found on Zenodo at 10.5281/zenodo.12515269.